samyouaret/permission-manager-proposal/README.md

   console.log(permissions); // [ { name: 'createPost', action: 'createPost', subject: 'User', conditions: { isAuthor: true }, inverted: false, reason: 'You are not the author of the post' } ]

+  // check if user has permission to createPost console.log(await permissionManager.hasPermission("1", "createPost")); // true

   await client.end();
 }